Orange Essential Oil Benefits Explained: Oranges For Life!

 One additional benefit of the high natural Vitamin C content found in orange oil is that it dilates the blood capillaries when massaged into your scalp, which means that your blood circulation will be improved and can be used to promote hair-growth – in both men and women.
 Here is a recipe for a homemade lice treatment that is quite effective and all-natural.

-- Combine the water, soapnuts, orange peels and cinnamon oil (or sticks) into a pan and bring to a boil.
-Then reduce heat and allow to simmer for 20 minutes.
+Combine 2 cups of water, 10 de-seeded soapnuts, 2 tbsp of dried orange peels and 10 drops cinnamon oil (or sticks) into a pan and bring to a boil.
+Once it has boiled reduce the heat and allow the mixture to simmer for 20 minutes.
+Then remove the pan from the heat and add 1 tbsp of lemongrass before leaving the mixture cool.

 Benefits Of Orange Essential Oil For Skin